Cloudouble/stellar-js-worker-sdk/README.md

 ```

-In all cases, the potential looping will continue until the complete record set if exhausted, and background requests will be made to capture each subsequent result page.
+In all cases, the potential looping will continue until the complete record set is exhausted, and background requests will be made to capture each subsequent result page.

 ## Listening for New Records